TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

    }

 .. warning::
-    Do not forget to explicitly update the changed Domain Object using :php:`update()`.
+    Do not forget to explicitly update the changed domain object using :php:`update()`.
 Extbase will not do this automatically for you, for doing so could lead to unexpected results.
-    For example, if you have to manipulate the incoming Domain Object inside your Action Method.
+    For example, if you have to manipulate the incoming domain object inside your action method.

 At this point, we have to ask ourselves how to prevent unauthorized changes in our Domain data.
 The organization and offer data